 Government fleets may finance alternative fuel vehicles or related infrastructure through guaranteed utility savings contracts where vehicle operational and fuel cost savings pay for the capital investment.
 Guaranteed utility savings contracts must show that the cost savings resulting from the alternative fuel and infrastructure projects are equal to or higher than the annual contract payments.
 (Reference New Mexico Statutes 6-23-2 and 6-23-3)

 An entity that is not a regulated utility that resells natural gas or electricity as motor fuel is not defined as a public utility.
 (Reference New Mexico Statutes 62-3-4)

 State Emissions Reduction Strategy

 The governor established the Climate Change Task Force (Task Force) to evaluate strategies to reduce GHG and criteria pollutant emissions in New Mexico, including potential low emission vehicle and ZEV standards.
 New Mexico will pursue GHG emissions reduction of at least 45% below 2005 levels by 2030.
-The Task Force developed a climate strategy with initial recommendations in 2019.
+The Task Force developed a climate strategy with initial recommendations in 2019 and published a progress report in 2020.
 (Reference Executive Order 2019-003, 2019)